Code of Ethics & General Rules

 - Actions and items (e.g., tools, notes, resources, supplies, electronics, etc.) are permitted, unless they are explicitly excluded in the rules, are unsafe, or violate the spirit of the problem.

-- While competing in an event, students may not leave without the event supervisor's approval and must not receive any external assistance.
-All electronic devices capable of external communication (including cell phones) must be turned off, unless expressly permitted in the event rule and left in a designated spot if requested.
+- While competing in an event, participants may not leave without the event supervisor's approval and must not receive any external assistance.
+All electronic devices capable of external communication as well as calculator applications on multipurpose devices (e.g. laptop, phone, tablet) are not permitted unless expressly permitted in the event rule or by an event supervisor.
+Cell phones, if not permitted, must be turned off.
+At the discretion of the event supervisor, participants may be required to place their cell phones in a designated location.

 - All pre-built devices presented for judging must be constructed, impounded, and operated by one or more of the 15 current team members unless stated otherwise in the rules.
 If a device has been removed from the event area, appeals related to that device will not be considered.

 - Officials are encouraged to apply the least restrictive penalty for rules infractions (see examples in the Scoring Guidelines).
 Event supervisors must provide prompt notification of any penalty, disqualification or tier ranking.

 - State and regional tournament directors must notify teams of any site-dependent rule or other rule modification with as much notice as possible, ideally at least 30 days prior to the tournament.